oracle/oracle-database-operator/docs/sidb/README.md

 To create copies of your existing database quickly, you can use the cloning functionality.
 A cloned database is an exact, block-for-block copy of the source database.
 Cloning is much faster than creating a fresh database and copying over the data.

-To quickly clone the existing database sidb-sample created above, use the sample **[config/samples/sidb/singleinstancedatabase_clone.yaml](../../config/samples/sidb/singleinstancedatabase_clone.yaml)** file.
+To quickly clone the existing database `sidb-sample` we previously created for this document, use the sample **[`config/samples/sidb/singleinstancedatabase_clone.yaml`](../../config/samples/sidb/singleinstancedatabase_clone.yaml)** file.

 For example: